Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/standard.md

 The `TinyIntegerProperty` class validates that the stored value is between the `byte.MinValue` and `byte.MaxValue`.

-### IntegerKeyProperty
+### Integer key properties

-The `IntegerKeyProperty` is a marker integer property that indicates that its value is used as a key of an entity, as opposed to just a regular properties.
+Xomega Framework defines the following set of marker subclasses of the corresponding integer property that indicate that its value is used as a key of an entity, as opposed to just a regular properties.

+- `BigIntegerKeyProperty` - a key property of underlying type `long`.
+- `IntegerKeyProperty` - a key property of underlying type `int`.
+- `SmallIntegerKeyProperty` - a key property of underlying type `short`.
+- `TinyIntegerKeyProperty` - a key property of underlying type `byte`.

 :::note
-When adding search criteria by a field that contains integer keys, the corresponding `OperatorProperty` will include only equality operators, but not the comparison operators, such as "Less Than" or "Greater Than".
-This is determined by the associated criteria value property being an `IntegerKeyProperty`.
+This allows treating such properties differently in certain scenarios.
+For example, when adding search criteria by a field that contains integer keys, the corresponding `OperatorProperty` will include only equality operators, but not the comparison operators, such as "*Less Than*" or "*Greater Than*".
 :::

 ## Decimal properties